-Please help us help others especially during this Lenten season!
-We are in dire need of good, clean spring, summer and early fall clothing.
+Please help us help others especially during this fall & winter season!
+We are in dire need of good, clean fall and winter clothing.
 The more we have the easier it is to keep our prices low so those who are poor can afford to shop and those who are homeless and transient can receive free clothing.

-Please use your Lenten season to open the doors of your hearts and donate now.
+Please open the doors of your hearts and donate now.

 Call 452-1408 to schedule a pick up and we’ll pick up for free.

 “Embrace the whole world in a network of charity.”